teohhanhui/famedly-helpcenter/docs/help-center/using-famedly/messages.md

 A <b>bold</b> group chat or private chat in your chat list means that there are unread messages in the conversation.
 Click on or tap the bold conversation name to view the unread messages.

-Because mistakes happen, it’s possible to edit and delete messages in Famedly.
+Because mistakes happen, it is possible to edit and delete messages in Famedly.

 ---